 In 2019, an underground project study team in South Australia was looking for new ways to improve rock strength estimates because standard lithological domaining techniques produced typically high standard deviations of 20-50%.
 As per standard industry practice, rock testing costs limited the granularity and variability captured in the block model to the scale of 16 lithological domains.

-Mining and geotechnical engineers involved in studies required reliable estimates of rock properties for; mine design, ground support design, numerical modelling and fragmentation modelling.
+Mining and geotechnical engineers involved in the study required reliable estimates of rock properties for; mine design, ground support design, numerical modelling and fragmentation modelling.

 Each of these studies required reliable estimates of the mechanical rock properties including:

 - Rock strength e.g. Uniaxial compressive strength (UCS)

 - Modulus of elasticity e.g. Young’s modulus (E)

 ROCKRay by PETRA Data Science was the chosen solution as it was capable of filling in laboratory rock testing results along untested lengths of core and enabled the team to estimate rock testing results at the block model scale.
 Using optimised data fusion and machine learning it promised to: